Trust Pilot Reviews

 LED Light Construction

-Everything is then sealed inside a lighting fixture, an architectural structure, or a light bulb.
+The circuit board is positioned on an additional heat sink to regulate LED temperature.
+Everything is then sealed inside a lighting fixture, architectural structure, or bulb housing.

 How an LED Light Works

-How are LED Lights Made? – the Production Process of LED Lights
+How are LED Lights Made? – The Production Process of LED Lights

 Design Stage

-• The lighting application
+• Target lighting application and environment

 Step 1: Production of Semiconductor Wafers